Eluinhost/Match-Calendar/README.md

 `yarn dev`

-This will start the backend server as well as serving the frontend code via port 9000.
+This will start serving the frontend code via port 9002.
 Any changes to the code/css in `/src` will automatically be compiled and the frontend will reload.